Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Evaluation Results

-The analysis shows that linguistic variability at surface level is lower when MPCs are generated in a single pass (OL generation) and also semantic coherence is lower compared to Turn-by-Turn generation (TT) for both models, i.e., Llama3.1 and Qwen2.5.
+Table \ref{tab:content_analysis} summarizes the results on language variability (as described in Section \ref{subsec:content_analysis}).
+The analysis shows that linguistic variability at surface level is lower when WMPCs are generated in a single pass (OL generation) and also semantic coherence is lower compared to TT generation for both models, i.e., Llama3.1 and Qwen2.5.
 This is probably due to the fact that in TT settings, the LLM is explicitly required to generate a turn by taking into account what immediately precedes it, building a coherent conversation step by step.
-Llama3.1 generates less repetitive MPCs at surface level, despite their turns being on average longer than Qwen2.5's.
-Also semantic coherence is better for Llama3.1 in all settings.
+Llama3.1 generates less repetitive WMPCs at surface level, despite their turns being on average longer than Qwen2.5's.
+Also semantic coherence is generally better for Llama3.1.